DataResponsibly/RAI_Site.github.io/_pages/nairr.md

 **Summary:** Education and training are essential for meeting all four measurable goals of the NAIRR.
-As a cyberinfrastructure, the NAIRR will offers training capabilities to ensure that its users have the skills to use the resources.
+As a cyberinfrastructure, the NAIRR will offer training capabilities to ensure that its users have the skills to use the resources.
 However, to advance the goals of trustworthy AI, it is crucial to train researchers and students on the principles and techniques of responsible data engineering, algorithmic